barmanroys/bilby-assignment/README.md

   of [Docker daemon, compose and CLI](https://docs.docker.com/get-started/overview/) installed.
   The development version is Docker 28.1.1.
 * [UV package manager](https://github.com/astral-sh/uv)
-* pull access to the dockerhub images `barmanroys/ent-extraction` and `barmanroys/ner-service`
 * a POSIX environment (I tested on Ubuntu 24.04) with the following variables set appropriately for your scripts/container to access them